GoogleCloudPlatform/google-cloud-tfs/install-cloud-sdk-build-task/README.md

 ![Install Cloud SDK Parameters][InstallCloudSdkParameters]

-  - **Send anonymous usage statiscistics to Google**: Help make Google Cloud SDK better by automatically sending [anonymous usage statistics][UsageStats] to Google.
+  - **Send anonymous usage statistics to Google**: Help make Google Cloud SDK better by automatically sending [anonymous usage statistics][UsageStats] to Google.
   - **Config**: The name of the configuration to create or activate.
 If left blank, the